 Some vending machines abroad have the technology to dispense freshly-squeezed fruit juices at the customer’s call.

 The next category of vending machines is liquid vending.
 These machines dispense simply one product.
 These are placed at locations where the demand for a single product exceeds the demand for individual products.
 These items usually have a steady customer flow since most of the customers are regular purchasers.

 The most common liquid vending machines are-

 - Water: Places like railway stations and bus stops are equipped with water vending machines where the customers can pay to refill their containers as per their needs.

 - Milk: Mother Dairy is one such brand that has made milk dispensing machines popular in India, especially in Delhi.
-These machines are refilled by the shop-owner regularly and the customers can directly purchase milk at any hour.
+These machines are refilled by the shop owner regularly and the customers can directly purchase milk at any hour.

-5. Selection method
+5. Selection Method Vending Machine

 For carrying out a purchase through a vending machine that sells more than one product, the customer needs to select the option of their choice before making the payment and receiving their product.

 This method of selection can vary in different vending machines, depending on the technology.
 These main selection methods –